Gammalite: Seven-year-old season

 Gammalite had a further 24 race starts during the 1984/85 season which included wins at Bankstown, Tweed Heads, and the Gold Coast.
 He then had his fourth win in the G1 $100,000 SA Cup, followed by a win in the Ballarat Pacing Cup.
 In November 1984 Gammalite was taken to New Zealand but his three starts there only resulted in a 7th, 6th and 11th.

 Attempting to win his third Inter Dominion Championship at Moonee Valley in 1985 Gammalite raced for two thirds and a win in the Qualifying Divisions.
 In the Grand Final he finished fourth to Preux Chevalier.

 Summary

-Gammalite won most of the mainland Grand Circuit and Group races except the Miracle Mile.
+Gammalite won most of the mainland Grand Circuit and Group races except the Miracle Mile Pace.
 He had 179 starts for 94 wins and 53 seconds, with gross earnings of $1,386,480.
 He only defeated Popular Alm twice in their 17 meetings.
 His tally of 94 wins puts him third on the all-time Australasian winners list behind Cane Smoke (120 wins) and Paleface Adios (108).

 In 1982 and 1984 he won the Australian Harness Horse of the Year award.
 He was the 1982, 1983, 1984 Australasian Pacers Grand Circuit Champion and twice won the Inter Dominion Pacing Championships Grand Final.